Skip to main content

 4. OSU Cancer Institutional Review Board (IRB)

-All activities that meet the definition of both research and human subjects must be approved by an IRB before being performed, unless the research has been determined to be exempt.
+An IRB must approve all activities that meet the definition of both research and human subjects before being performed, unless the research has been determined to be exempt.

-The office supports faculty, staff, and student researchers with navigating research requirements through education and quality improvement initiatives designed to facilitate research, improve efficiencies, and ensure regulatory compliance.
+The office supports faculty, staff, and student researchers in navigating research requirements through education and quality improvement initiatives that facilitate research, improve efficiency, and ensure regulatory compliance.

 Contact information for assistance is located here.